The Pod That Thinks It's a Sub-Ohm Tank

 All-day battery needs: The 1600mAh capacity suits heavy users and those without convenient charging access throughout the day.

-Dual-style vapers: The coil range genuinely spans MTL through DTL.
+Dual-style vapers: The coil range spans MTL through DTL.
 One device can serve both purposes with pod swaps.

 Premium feel priority: The aluminum construction and thoughtful design feel substantially better than plastic competitors at similar prices.